DizzyThermal/sm64coopdx-only-up-64/README.md

 ## Only Up 64 Blender File

 This wouldn't be possible without Kaze releasing the Blender file for the map.
 Here is my modified one for sm64ex-coop: [Only Up 64 Blender File](https://drive.google.com/file/d/1HwkKZUt4oKTeL2xbSHvtkonCkJgxZ94j/view)

+## Changes

+* Added Flood Mod Support
+* Added Star at the top to warp to End room (not the same end room as Only Up 64 ROM Hack)

 ## Credits